admin-else/infinity-scrape/README.md

 If you do that, it would be appreciated if you could make a pull request so that other people don't have to repopulate the database if you alread did it.
 If you have more problems you can contact me on [discord](https://discord.gg/w5t524meRT).

+## FAQ

+### Expecting value: line 1 column 1 (char 0)

+This happens when the server doesnt give you the data you requested which probably means you got blocked by neal or cloudflare try changing the useragent field in the settings.py to one of [these](https://www.useragents.me/) and see if it helps.

 ## Epic Logo

 ![epic logo](https://i.imgur.com/mZCUxH2.png)